How to Install a Brick Backsplash in the Kitchen

 Begin at the countertop and work upward.
 Leave a 1/8-inch gap between the bottom of the brick and the counter to allow for movement.
-Press the brick into the wet thinset by gently wiggling it back and forth.
-Hold it in place until it is sticking, then move onto the next one.
+Press the brick into the wet thin-set by gently wiggling it back and forth.
+Hold it until it sticks, then move on to the next one.
 Leave a joint of about 1/4-inch or as desired between the bricks.

 Cut Brick Veneer

 As you reach an obstruction or outlet, cut the brick.
 Use a wet tile saw to cut the brick.
-You can also cut brick veneer on a rail tile cutter or with a hacksaw.
+You can also cut brick veneer on a rail tile cutter or hacksaw.

 Finish Brick at Top

-When you reach the bottom of the wall cabinets or the ceiling, decide whether you need to cut bricks lengthwise or leave a gap.
+When you reach the bottom of the wall cabinets or the ceiling, decide whether to cut bricks lengthwise or leave a gap.
 Generally, if the gap is greater than half the height of the brick, cut filler bricks.
-If it is less than half, you can usually leave a gap and it will not be highly noticeable.
+If it is less than half, you can usually leave a hole, which will not be highly noticeable.